gaboesquivel/gaboesquivel.com/content/bio.md

 By the end of 2009 I got my first job as Web Developer building wordpress sites and around a year later I was hired as UI Engineer for americanexpress.com through an outsourcing company based in Costa Rica.

-In 2010 I started Costa Rica JS, a meetup group in San José for people interested applications development with JavaScript.
+In 2010 I started Costa Rica JS, a meetup group in San José for people interested in development with JavaScript.
 At the time Node.js was starting the get traction and SPA frameworks where blooming.
-Today the Costa Rican JS community is the largest meetup in Central America with more than 1600 members.
+Today the Costa Rican JS community is the largest meetup in Central America with more than 1700 members.

 <!-- <div class="center-align-wrapper">
 	<img alt="Capoeira" src="/img/bio/gaboesquivel-fullstackday.jpg"/>